RaheesAhmed/Council/README.md

 # Council

-Council is a Chrome extension for sending one task to multiple AI websites and viewing their responses in one workspace.
+Council is a Chrome extension for sending one task to multiple AI websites and following their responses in one workspace.
 It uses the browser sessions you already have open for ChatGPT, Claude, Gemini, Grok, and Kimi.

 Council does not require API keys, a backend, or a separate account.
 Provider interaction happens through visible page elements in normal Chrome tabs.